IP5306 Power Management IC

 Understanding the involved switching between different power paths is critical.

-When the chip operates solely on battery power, its boost converter supplies 5V at a maximum of 2A to the output, providing up to 10W of power.
-The battery must be capable of supplying a peak current of 3.5A to support this load.
+Boost converter supplies 5V at 2.4A max (12W).
+The battery must be capable of supplying a peak current of 4A to support this load.
 Be aware that smaller batteries or low-cost, low-current Li-Po batteries may not be sufficient to meet this demand.

 Temporary Power Cut